Metal Roof Colors for Ontario Homes: How to Pick a Shade That Lasts Decades

 The reason a properly engineered metal roof holds its color so well is the coating system, not the steel beneath it.
 Two finish categories dominate the residential market in Canada.

 PVDF (also marketed as Kynar 500 or Hylar 5000) is the premium standard for color retention.
 PVDF coatings carry the strongest warranties in the industry against chalking and fade, often 30 to 40 years, and are the finish of choice for architectural standing seam roofing and high-performance metal tile systems.
-Charcoal blacks, deep grays, and rich greens look noticeably better on PVDF over time than on lower-tier finishes.
+PVDF is specifically recommended for Black (RAL 9005), Red (RAL 3009), Green (RAL 6020), and any dark or saturated shade where long-term pigment depth matters most.

 SMP (Silicone-Modified Polyester) is the workhorse mid-tier coating found on many residential metal panels.
-It offers strong protection and a generous fade warranty, typically in the 25 to 30 year range, at a more accessible price point.
-For most light-to-medium colors, SMP performs beautifully through the warranty period.
+It offers strong protection and a generous fade warranty, typically 25 to 30 years, at a more accessible price point.
+SMP performs beautifully through the warranty period for Light Grey (RAL 7024), Charcoal Grey (RAL 7016), Mocha Brown (RAL 8019), Chocolate Brown (RAL 8017), and Terracotta (RAL 8004).

 Both finish systems are bonded to a zinc-aluminum or galvanized steel substrate that is corrosion-engineered for Ontario's climate.
 That layered system is what allows a metal roof to keep looking new decades after asphalt shingles installed on the same street would have already been replaced once.